chinamike65/hugo-tuolesi/content/book3/book3en.md

 A person with the eight virtues includes the following eight aspects:

-1. Longevity and long-life of the human body can make the practice time more abundant, and it is more certain to liberate.
+1. Longevity and long-life of the human body can make the time available for practice more abundant, and liberation is more certain.

 When propagating the Dharma to benefit living beings, it can also benefit more sentient beings.